htacg/html-tidy.org.api/tidy-html5-doxygen/pages/main_page.md

   - These articles detail how to work with the HTML Tidy source code.
 If you plan to work with HTACG and donate your own contributions, please have a look at these articles so that you have an easy transition to our team!

+- <a class="el" href="modules.html">Modules</a>
+  - **External Public API** If you are a user of LibTidy, then this is all of the documentation that is of use to you in order to implement LibTidy in any language that can link to a C library.
+  - **Internal API** New developers of LibTidy may find browsing this section useful in order to become more familiar with the organization of the source code and the files.
+Note that this Doxygen project is _not_ a source code viewer, this internal documentation is incomplete, and this is not meant to be a substitute for examining the source code.
+  - **Tidy Console Application** We've also organized the console application as its own Doxygen project.
+This can be useful to new console application tinkers, and also provide insight on how to use LibTidy in your own programs.

 # Components